 In addition, Apple says that customers of those stores who have iPhones or Macs in repair will be able to pick them up through the weekend.

-Apple's SVP of Retail, Deirdre O'Brien sent a memo in April that stressed that the company's decisions about how and when to reopen stores would be based on the current situation in each area:
+Apple's senior vice president of retail, Deirdre O'Brien sent a memo in April that stressed that the company's decisions about how and when to reopen stores would be based on the current situation in each area:

 We are continuing to monitor local conditions for every Apple facility on a daily basis, and we will make our reopening decisions on the basis of thorough, thoughtful reviews and the latest guidance from local governments and public health experts.